hiscoder-com/bible-verse-image/src/components/Canvas/CanvasFigure.md

 ##### Drawing a oval with a gradient fill

-To draw a oval (ellipse) with a gradient fill, you need to redefine the fillColor property as an array with the following parameters:
+To draw a oval (ellipse) with a linear gradient fill, you need to redefine the `fillColor` property as an array with the following parameters:

 - `x1, y1, x2, y2` (_object property_, default: `x1` and `x2` are equal to the `x` coordinate, `y1` are equal to the `y - radiusX` coordinate, `y2` are equal to the `y + radiusX` coordinate): The start and end points of the gradient line.